 hidden within an infinite drop.

-– Yunus Emre
+โ Yunus Emre

 To soul search is to be fully human and to embark on the greatest journey that life offers us: the spiritual quest.

-I hope this article and the guidance I’ve offered have inspired you to dive deeper and reunite with the Essence of your deeper Self.
+I hope this article and the guidance Iโve offered have inspired you to dive deeper and reunite with the Essence of your deeper Self.

-In conclusion, I’ll leave you with a beautiful soul searching quote by poet and novelist Herman Hesse:
+In conclusion, Iโll leave you with a beautiful soul searching quote by poet and novelist Herman Hesse:

 All births mean separation from the All, the confinement within limitation, the separation from God, the pangs of being born ever anew.
-The return into the All, the dissolution of painful individuation, the reunion with God means the expansion of the soul until it is able once more to embrace the All.
+The return into the All, the dissolution of painful individuation, the reunion with God means the expansion of the soul until it is able once more to embrace the All.ย

 Tell me: what difficulties have you faced on your soul searching journey?
 What triumphs?
-I’d love to hear from you below.
+Iโd love to hear from you below.

-To go deeper into your soul searching path, see our essential guide on the Spiritual Journey »
+To go deeper into your soul searching path, see our essential guide on the Spiritual Journey ยป

 The hardest part of my journey so far has been the depression.
 I’ve come close to taking my own life more times than I can count in the past year or so.
 Today, though, I think I finally reached a turning point.
 I’m feeling… different.
 Better, yes, and also strange.
 It’s hard to put my finger on it.
 I feel like something came back online that’s been dormant for a long time.
 Not sure what it is, though.

-There’s this article and a few more that brings me here today.
-Ever since I was introduced to this website, I have no doubt that it truly is a journey.
-Four years and still going.
-And I’m loving it every step.
-I haven’t been in a lot of contact with you.
-So you could say I’m checking in.
 I discovered that what seemed to be a distraction actually turned out to be a part of the journey.
 I still have work to do.
 I’m ok with that because I think I will be always learning.
 I was always afraid of going outside of what I was taught was right so I was sceptical about stepping outside of learning in church.
 I basically took a dare and I don’t regret it.
 I never wanted to learn about God in the “religious way” anyway.
 But that is all I knew for many years.
 Even so I can see that I am and always have been a lone wolf.
 Even when I went to church regularly I was able to see that some things were off.
 My prayers were about wanting to know God personally and in a real way.
-I believe those… Read more »
+I believe those prayers are answered.
+Because now I know there’s so much more to learn and know and all of it is a part of the journey.
+I’m so happy for that!
+Even though some days are not so happy and since COVID there’s been many unhappy days.

 Reading this week’s soul searching article really brought me a lot of emotions and reflections.
 I can’t even imagine where I would be if I wasn’t on this path you described.
 The best thing is it never ends, always evolving and growing.
 Thank you for this beautiful discussion for the most important issue of my life.